-Breakfasts in Peru, called desayuno, are often full, flavorful meals that reflect the agriculturally focused traditions of the South American country.
-Breakfasts incorporate a variety of cuisines drawn from its geographical settings -- the coast, the jungle and the Andean highlands.
+Peru traditional meals in the morning often reflect the agriculturally focused traditions of the South American country.
+The meal includes a variety of cuisines drawn from its geographical settings, including the coast, jungle and Andean highlands.
 Spicy bold flavors influenced by Basque and Spanish cuisines combine with earthy Incan grains and root vegetables.
-Peruvian food blends comforting, meaty dishes with light and bright vegetable elements.
+Peru main food dishes blend comforting, meaty dishes with light and bright vegetables.

 Sweet or Savory Soups

 Sopa de te, or tea soup, is a sweet soup of porridge consistency served for breakfast.
 It combines bread, tea, milk and sugar for a fortifying breakfast that's served at a very hot temperature.
 Peruvian tea soup is traditionally topped with cloves and a dash of cinnamon, as well as a small circle of buttered bread.

 Shambar is another Peruvian soup seen at the breakfast table.
 It consists of wheat, beans, legumes and many types of smoked meat, making it a savory breakfast option.
 In some areas, Peruvian families make a breakfast soup with meat, vegetables and other leftover items from the previous day.

 Peru is the source of indigenous fruits and vegetables served at many a desayuno.
 Uvilla and uvos are two wild plums that boast the bursting sweetness of lychee and the tart tang of a passion fruit.
 Palillo fruit has an intense scent and a powerful sweet and sour taste.